choiway/prognog/README.md

 24500 AAPL_projected_returns.csv
 ```

 I'll say upfront I only have a vague idea of why the Rust implementation is so much faster.
-I consider myself a naive user of both languages and didn't implement any language level optimizations in either implementation.
+I consider myself a naive user of both languages and didn't implement any language level optimizations.
 I do use Pandas in the Python code and I have no idea if Pandas is optimized for certain types of computations and not for others.

 ## Projected Prices

-The algorithm used to project future prices generates a price for each day by randomly selecting a return from historical returns.
-The historical returns are categorized by 3-day volatility patterns based on the current day return relative to the 20-day standard deviation of returns.
+The algorithm used to project future prices generates a price for each projected day by randomly selecting a return from historical returns.
+The historical returns are categorized by 3-day volatility patterns based on the current day return relative to the standard deviation of returns over the previous 20 days.

-For each day that we need to project, we randomly select from a list of returns associated with a 3-day volatility pattern and multiply the current price by 1 + the return.
+For each day projected day, we randomly select from a list of returns associated with a 3-day volatility pattern and multiply the current price by 1 + the return.
 For this analysis, we projected prices for 49 days 500 times resulting in 24,500 projected prices.
-In Python I used a dataframe from this look up with the pattern as the lookup column and the list of returns in another column.
-In Rust, I used a HashMap.
+In Python I used a dataframe for this look up while in Rust, I used a HashMap.

 ## The Optimization